 - Special damages reimburse you for financial losses caused by your injuries.

-Those valuing your claim within England or Wales can refer to any medical evidence as well as the Judicial College Guidelines (JCG).
+Those valuing your claim within England or Wales can refer to any medical evidence, as well as the Judicial College Guidelines (JCG).
 Within this document are compensation guidelines for a range of injuries.

 We have used some of these guidelines within the table below, aside from the first entry, which has not been taken from the JCG.
+Please note that this table is for guidance only.

-Injury | Severity (as per JCG) | Compensation Band |
+| Injury | Severity (as per JCG) | Compensation |

-Brain and Head | Very Severe | £267,340 to £344,150 |
+| Brain and Head | Moderately Severe - The injured person will be very severely disabled. | £267,340 to £344,150 |

-Back | Severe (i) | £111,150 to £196,450 |
+| Back | Severe (i) - damage to the nerve roots and spinal cord. | £111,150 to £196,450 |

-Arm | Severe | £117,360 to £159,770 |
+| Arm | Severe - injuries falling short of amputation but are extremely serious. | £117,360 to £159,770 |

-Neck | Severe (ii) | £80,240 to £159,770 |
+| Neck | Severe (ii) - Serious fractures or damage to discs. | £80,240 to £159,770 |

-General Psychiatric Injury | Severe | £66,920 to £141,240 |
+| General Psychiatric Injury | Severe - Factors taken into account include the injured person's ability to cope with life, work and relationships. | £66,920 to £141,240 |

-Foot | Very Severe | £102,470 to £133,810 |
+| Foot | Very Severe - Permanent and severe pain or really serious permanent disability. | £102,470 to £133,810 |

-Leg | Severe (ii) Very Serious | £66,920 to £109,290 |
+| Leg | Severe (ii) Very Serious - Permanent problems with mobility. | £66,920 to £109,290 |

-Hand | Serious | £35,390 to £75,550 |
+| Hand | Serious hand injuries - Reduced the hand to about 50% capacity. | £35,390 to £75,550 |

-Shoulder | Serious | £15,580 to £23,430 |
+| Shoulder | Serious - dislocation of the shoulder. | £15,580 to £23,430 |

 How Much Compensation – Special Damages